This is your chance to own the beach house where Emily Thorne (aka Amanda Clarke) lived on the soapy nighttime drama “Revenge.”

 The beach house was built in 2003.

-To see the photos and get more information about 6249 Pebble Shore Lane in Southport, North Carolina,
+For photos and information about 6249 Pebble Shore Lane in Southport, North Carolina,

 check the Sotheby’s listing held by Renee Yost.